-The recommendations for monitoring renal function in patients without renal risk factors prior to and during TDF therapy are provided in Table 1 below.
+The recommendations for monitoring renal function in children and adolescent patients without renal risk factors prior to and during TDF therapy are provided in Table 1 below.
 In patients at risk for renal impairment a more frequent monitoring of renal function is required.

-Table 1: Monitoring of renal function in patients without renal risk factors1
+Table 1: Monitoring of renal function in patients without renal risk factors